elainelv/ElaineLvResume/README.md

 <img style="float:right" src="./lyn.jpg" width = "180" height = " 200" alt="xxx" />

 Hello!
-My name is Yina Lv(吕熠娜).
+My name is **Yina Lv(吕熠娜)**.
 Currently, I'm a Ph.D student at East China Normal University in the group of Liang Shi.
 I major in Computer Science and Technology.
-Specifically, I specialize in the Qos of storage.
+Specifically, I specialize in the QoS of storage.

-In my spare time, I prefer to watch some reality shows and films.
+In my spare time, I like to listen to music, watch reality shows or comedies.
+Playing sports is also the choice to relax myself!

 ## Contact